jacobparis/12-factor-dev/public/index.md

 - Inflexible environments do not provide developers with the agency to use the tools they need.
 - Black-boxes obscure the necessary information required to debug issues.

-The goal of continuous development is to **improve the developer experience by removing sources of friction and frustration.**
+Continuous Development Environments (CDEs) **improve the developer experience by removing sources of friction and frustration.**

 Continuous principles can be applied to all development operations, regardless of software, hardware, or team size.